Introduction

 Logistic regression represents a fundamentally different approach—instead of memorizing examples, it learns linear decision boundaries in eigenvalue space.
 If eigenvalues encode structural information linearly, this should work well.

-Note: I’ll focus on PCA-reduced representations to keep computation manageable, using the insights from k-NN analysis.
+We’ll focus on PCA-reduced representations to keep computation manageable, using insights from the k-NN analysis.

 from sklearn.linear_model import LogisticRegression